 A queen who leveraged her business acumen to build wealth and used her influence to shield religious minorities, later becoming a symbol of civic defiance.

-Charlotte Amalie arrived in Denmark as a young bride to Crown Prince Christian, a union arranged for political alliance rather than passion.
-As queen, she navigated a court where she held little formal power, but she shrewdly cultivated influence elsewhere.
-She managed her extensive land holdings with a sharp eye, becoming one of the kingdom's wealthiest individuals and a patron of trade.
+Charlotte Amalie refused to flee Copenhagen during the 1700 Swedish invasion.
+The elderly dowager queen rallied citizens and supported the city's fierce defense.
+She arrived in Denmark as a young bride to Crown Prince Christian in a political union.
+As queen, she held little formal power but managed extensive land holdings shrewdly, becoming one of the kingdom's wealthiest individuals and a patron of trade.
 Her deep Lutheran faith did not blind her to persecution; she actively intervened to protect Calvinist and Huguenot refugees, offering them sanctuary.
-Her defining moment came years after her husband's death, during the 1700 Swedish invasion.
-As the elderly dowager queen, she refused to flee Copenhagen, instead rallying citizens and supporting the city's fierce defense—a act of courage that cemented her place in Danish national memory.
-Her legacy extends across the Atlantic, where the capital of the U.S. Virgin Islands bears her name.
+The capital of the U.S. Virgin Islands bears her name.

 The biggest hits of 1650